 But as we all know, morals and ethics often get thrown out with the trash when it comes to business.
 Let me give you an example…

-I’ve dealt with a company whereby their entire workforce only knew me by the appointed alias ‘The angry landlord’- that was their most efficient and direct way of identifying me from anyone else.
-Shifting that paradigm wasn’t going to happen over night- ‘The angry landlord’ is all they knew, so the shit stuck on the wall like it was cemented.
-I am ‘The angry landlord’
+I’ve dealt with a company whereby their entire workforce only knows me by the appointed alias ‘The angry landlord’- that’s their most efficient and direct way of identifying me and my blog from anyone else.

-So while I’m well aware of why my good name is often dragged through mud by those that are only familiar with my unfiltered online ramblings, the reality is, I have an extraordinarily domineering sweet side that would rot your teeth straight out of your bacteria harbouring gob.
-However, with good reason, that side of me doesn’t get much airtime around ‘ere.
+While I’m well aware of why my good name is often dragged through mud, the reality is, I have an extraordinarily domineering sweet side that would rot your teeth out of your gob.

-But today is going to be different; today I’m going to give you a rare glimpse of ‘Candy-floss’ (that’s the nickname given to my by those that know me in-real-life, because that’s how sweet I am), by unnaturally blogging without being fuelled with a gripe, which is typically the driving factor behind the majority of my blog posts.
-However, Candy-floss is 99% sweet and positive, so on that note, I’m going to metaphorically hump-the-fuck out of my tenant.
+Today I’m going to show you that side!
+Today I’m going to give you a rare glimpse of ‘Candy-floss’ (that’s the nickname given to my by those that know me in-real-life, because that’s how sweet I am).
+Today I’m going to metaphorically hump-the-fuck out of my tenant.
 It’s going to be a positive day.